rfcs/crypto-conditions/src/spec/crypto-conditions.md

 # Security Considerations

-This specification has a normative dependency on a number of other specifications with extensive security considerations therefore the consideratons defined for SHA-256 hashing and RSA signatures in [RFC8017](#RFC8017) and [RFC4055](#RFC4055) and for ED25519 signatures in [I-D.irtf-cfrg-eddsa](#I-D.irtf-cfrg-eddsa) must be considered.
+This specification has a normative dependency on a number of other specifications with extensive security considerations therefore the considerations defined for SHA-256 hashing and RSA signatures in [RFC8017](#RFC8017) and [RFC4055](#RFC4055) and for ED25519 signatures in [I-D.irtf-cfrg-eddsa](#I-D.irtf-cfrg-eddsa) must be considered.

 The cost and subtypes values of conditions are provided to allow implementations to evaluate their ability to validate a fulfillment for the given condition later.